marcosartorato/golang-basic-app/k3d/README.md

 - Run `k3d cluster stop ctrl` to stop the cluster.
 - Run `k3d cluster delete ctrl` to delete the cluster.

-## Metrics
+## Metrics and Logs

+The local cluster uses Prometheus, Loki, and Grafana as the metrics/logs stack.
+They are deployed via Helm and Tilt.

-The Grafana UI is exposed and can be accessed [here](http://localhost:3000/).
+The Grafana user interface is exposed and can be accessed [here](http://localhost:3000/).
+Use Grafana to explore information related to logs and metrics.
+Grafana’s dashboard is usually sufficient for exploring logs and metrics.
+If you need direct access to Prometheus or Loki, you can port-forward their Kubernetes services to a local port.

-To get username and password, run:
+To get Grafana username and password, run:

 ```
 k get secret/grafana-ui -n monitoring -o jsonpath='{.data.admin-user}' | base64 -d
 k get secret/grafana-ui -n monitoring -o jsonpath='{.data.admin-password}' | base64 -d
 ```

-Remember to setup the data source [here](http://localhost:3000/connections/datasources) using `http://prometheus-server:80`.
+Loki and Prometheus are already configured as Grafana datasources by the related [value](monitoring/grafana/values.yaml) file.
+To setup additional data sources, goes on the [related section](http://localhost:3000/connections/datasources) in the Grafana user interface.